 Regular Submission Review

 The Columbia Law Review is published eight times a year, in every month but February, July, August, and September.
-We accept submissions on a rolling basis, and we encourage authors to submit pieces electronically.
+We accept submissions on a rolling basis, and we require authors to submit pieces electronically.
+We no longer accept submissions in hard copy via mail.

 - Submit only one, double spaced copy of your manuscript.
 We greatly prefer if submissions appear in Microsoft Word format.
-Regular submissions are only accepted electronically via our website-based submissions system or via mail.
+Regular submissions are only accepted electronically via our website-based submissions system.
 Please note that we do not accept regular submissions by e-mail, disk, or facsimile.

 - Text and citations should conform to A Uniform System of Citation (19th ed.
 2010) (“The Bluebook”).
 Footnotes are strongly preferred over endnotes.